Editor’s Note: This article was originally published at

 One major point in favor of Boot Camp is that the end-user license agreements for Windows Vista

-in virtualized environments.
+restrict its use in virtualized environments.
 This means that users wishing to run Vista with either Parallels or Fusion will need to purchase the more expensive Business or Ultimate editions of Vista.
 Even when using those, Microsoft forbids use of the digital rights management technologies that are built into Windows and recommends against the use of third-party DRM products as well.

 This means that users should consider carefully whether or not to purchase Vista for use with virtualization products.
 The better option might be Boot Camp if Vista is being used for access to protected content from services not available for Mac OS X.